 *.
 The sixth time round and it should have been the last.
 For two reasons: (1) they were obviously running out of ideas (or had run out a while ago); and (2) this is actually one of the best films in the series and they could have ended on a high note.
 Alas, the “final chapter” was still to be written, and may not be written yet.

 *.
 What makes it better than the franchise average?
-Well, for starters the traps (or “gags” are they are affectionately known in the industry) are better.
+Well, for starters the traps (or “gags” as they are affectionately known in the industry) are better.
 From the Merchant of Venice opening, through the jaws-of-breath chest vice, shotgun carousel, acid rack, and final return to the reverse bear trap (which we actually see work), I would rate them all pretty high.
 Not because I think they’re great, but because I’ve always felt that the traps in the other films were overrated by fans.
 Most of them are just some variation on a victim in chains having to beat the clock or be torn apart.

 *.
 I also liked that the plot, though complicated (or incomprehensible to anyone who missed the first five instalments), does a respectable job tying up as many loose threads as possible without trying to be gratuitously tricky.
 There’s a twist at the end, but it really doesn’t have much to do with the main story.
 They could have wrapped the series up here in a way that at least made sense.